 After moving from the suburban town of Royal Woods, Michigan to the larger metropolis that is Great Lakes City, Ronnie Anne Santiago and her family now find themselves adjusting to life in the big city alongside their extended family, the titular Casagrandes.
 In addition to getting used to her large new family, Ronnie Anne finds herself making new friends such as fellow apartment dweller Sid Chang, and getting into misadventures just as silly as those back in her old stomping grounds.

 Before the show's premiere, several episodes of The Loud House had featured the show's cast.
 "The Loudest Mission: Relative Chaos" introduced the main family; "City Slickers" introduced Ronnie Anne's city friends Casey, Sameer and Nikki; "The Spies Who Loved Me" focused on them; and "The Loudest Thanksgiving" featured them and the Loud family having Thanksgiving dinner together.
-In addition to all this, the fourth season of The Loud House began with a dedicated five half-hour long miniseries, wherein each episode used a "...With The Casagrandes" naming convention.
+In addition to all this, the fourth season of The Loud House began with a dedicated five-episode miniseries, wherein each segment used a "...With the Casagrandes" naming convention.

 Principal voice cast includes Izabella Alvarez (Westworld) as Ronnie Anne, Carlos PenaVega (Big Time Rush) as Bobby, Roxana Ortega (The League) as Frida, Carlos Alazraqui (The Fairly OddParents) as Carlos, Alexa Vega (Spy Kids) as Carlota, Jared Kozak (Born This Way) as CJ, Alex Cazares (The Boss Baby: Back in Business) as Carl, Ruben Garfias (East Los High) as Hector, Sonia Manzano (Sesame Street) as Rosa, and Sumalee Montano (Nashville) as Maria.
 Additional cast members include Eugenio Derbez (Overboard) as Dr. Santiago, Leah Mei Gold (Legion , Coop & Cami Ask the World) as Sid Chang, Lexi Sexton as Adelaide Chang, Ken Jeong (Dr. Ken) as Stanley Chang, and Melissa Joan Hart (Clarissa Explains It All) as Becca Chang.